-When you focus on blending your colored pencils, you eliminate that graininess that you see when you first put down a layer of colored pencils in favor of a smooth and silky layer of color.
+When you focus on blending your colored pencils, you eliminate some of that graininess that you see when you first put down a layer of colored pencils in favor of a smoother layer of color.
 As you blend, you’ll also fill in more of the white spots that are left from the paper’s tooth.

 When you add multiple layers of colored pencil, you’re blending.
 But, I wanted to put blending in a different section because there are multiple ways to blend colored pencils aside from layering.
 Actually, layering isn’t even my favorite method for blending colored pencils.
 It works, but the result is a bit more grainy than the other options.

 My favorite way to blend colored pencils is with a colorless blender in a process called “burnishing.”